peopleware/openapi/resource/relations.md

 `content` field saves a call to the backend for _each_ record in the search results.
 This makes the search for entities faster for the client and additionally reduces load on the backend services.

 Do note that what is stored inside the `content` field is specific for each entity type.
-What is stored will depend on the needs of the UI when displaying an entity of that type.
+Exactly what must be stored, depends on the needs of the client or UI for that specific entity type.

 ### When to update the search index?